 While pole-mounted systems might be less likely to become damaged thanks to their safe location high above the ground, any damage that does happen will be challenging to repair.

-Is Ground-Mounted Solar Cheaper Than a Roof-Mounted System?
+Is Ground Mount Solar Panels Cheaper Than a Roof-Mounted System?

 While it might seem counterintuitive, ground mounted solar panels systems are, in fact, usually more expensive than roof-mounted systems.
 You might think that lugging panels onto a roof and installing them in an out-of-the-way location would come at a premium, but having a roof as a starting point to build on can actually reduce costs.

 When installing roof-mounted solar panels, the racking needs a foundation on which to be installed.
 This can mean laying a cement foundation or a variety of other options, but in any case, you aren’t simply setting the solar panel mounts on the ground and calling it a day.